 The versions of slim and smooth heaps analyzed in~\cite{HKST21} use the lazy framework, but we shall study the eager versions, since their implementation and analysis are simpler.
 Our bounds for multipass pairing, slim, and smooth heaps also hold for the lazy versions, as we discuss in Section~\ref{S:lazy}.
 In general one can modify a heap implementation in the lazy framework to produce one in the eager framework and vice-versa, although this may require redefining how linking is done in a delete-min, and it affects the efficiency of the heap operations.
 For example, there is an eager implementation of Fibonacci heaps~\cite{KaplanTZ14}, but it requires doing ``unbalanced" links as well as balanced ones.
 The lower bound models of Fredman~\cite{FredmanLB} and Iacono and {\"O}zkan~\cite{IaconoOzkan} encompass both the eager and the lazy framework but place constraints on the links that are allowed in delete-min operations.

-\section{Self-adjusting heaps}
+\section{Self-Adjusting Heaps}

-The heaps we study are all instances of the canonical framework, differing only in the order in which they do links during a delete-min, and in how the link operation is implemented.
-We specify this order for each heap implementation.
+The heaps we study are all instances of the canonical framework, differing only in the algorithm by which they do links during a delete-min, and in how the link operation is implemented.
+We specify this algorithm for each heap implementation.
 We include pairing heaps for reference.

 The \emph{pairing heap} links roots during a delete-min in two passes.
-The first pass, the \emph{pairing pass}, links the roots on the root list in adjacent pairs, the first with the second, the third with the fourth, and so on.
-If there are an odd number of roots, the rightmost root is not linked during the pairing pass.
-The second pass, the \emph{assembly pass}, repeatedly links the rightmost root with its left neighbor until only one root remains.
+The first pass, \emph{pairing}, links the roots on the root list in adjacent pairs, the first with the second, the third with the fourth, and so on.
+If there is an odd number of roots, the rightmost root is not linked during the pairing pass.
+The second pass, \emph{assembly}, repeatedly links the rightmost root with its left neighbor until only one root remains.
 See Figure~\ref{F:heap-examples}(a).

 The \emph{multipass pairing heap} links roots during a delete-min by doing repeated pairing passes until only one root is left.
-(See Figure~\ref{F:heap-examples}(b).)

-In a multipass pairing heap, we call a link done in the $i$th pairing pass of a delete-min a \emph{pass-$i$} link.
-The number of pass-$i$ links in a delete-min decreases exponentially with $i$:

-\begin{lemma} In a multipass pairing heap, each successive pairing pass in a delete-min does at least half the links remaining to be done.
-If a delete-min does $k$ links, at most $k/2^i$ remain to be done after the first $i$ pairing passes. \end{lemma}

-\begin{proof} If there are $2j$ or $2j+1$ roots at the beginning of a pairing pass, the pass does $j$ links, leaving $j-1$ or $j$ links remaining to be done, respectively.
-This gives the first half of the lemma.
-The second half follows by induction. \end{proof}
+See Figure~\ref{F:heap-examples}(b).

 Slim and smooth heaps both link roots during a delete-min by doing \emph{leftmost locally maximum linking}: Find the leftmost three consecutive roots $u$, $v$, $w$ on the root list such that $v.\key \geq \max\{u.\key, w.\key\}$, and link $v$ with whichever of $u$ and $w$ has larger key.
 Repeat until there is only one root.
 If $u$ and $w$ have the same key, break the tie by linking $v$ with $u$.
 As special cases, if $v$ is the leftmost root, $w$ is its right neighbor, and $v.\key \geq w.\key$, link $v$ and $w$; if all the roots are in strictly increasing order by key, link the rightmost two roots.
 The two special cases are equivalent to adding leftmost and rightmost dummy roots, each with key $-\infty$, and doing leftmost locally maximum linking until one non-dummy root remains.
 See Figure~\ref{F:heap-examples}(c) and (d).